 Animals are a source of comfort and companionship to their owners.
 However, when not adequately trained or cared for, animals can bite or attack people.
 If another person’s animal attacks or hurts you, the pet owner, or possibly the building owner or manager, may be responsible.

-Our Denver dog bite injury lawyers’ main goal is to help you financially recover so you can focus on healing and return to your life.
+Our Denver dog bite injury attorneys’ main goal is to help you financially recover so you can focus on healing and return to your life.
 Call Dormer Harping now to schedule your free consultation.

 At your consultation, Dormer Harpring will begin to determine if you have a valid dog or animal bite claim.
 From there, we will start building your dog bite case.
 Building your case can include any of the following: